orb-lang/qor/doc/md/core/fn.md

 passed to a function, and from `pack`'s perspective there is a difference between `return nil` and just `return`\.
-So if `f(a, b, c)` sometimes returns `d` and sometimes returns nothing with a bare `return` keyword, or just by falling off the end of the function, then sometimes you will get `post_f(d, a,, and sometimes just `post_f(a, b, c)`\.
-So it's important to design hookable b, c)` functions so that they return a consistent number of parameters in all cases, padded with `nil`s if necessary\.
+So if `f(a, b, c)` sometimes returns `d` and sometimes returns nothing with a bare `return` keyword, or just by falling off the end of the function, then sometimes you will get `post_f(d, a, b, c)`, and sometimes just `post_f(a, b, c)`\.
+So it's important to design hookable functions so that they return a consistent number of parameters in all cases, padded with `nil`s if necessary\.
 This is not idiomatic, particularly for functions which return an optional second value under some circumstances\.